philling83/PT-Sept-2023/1-Section/7-week/4-Day/README.md

 ### Static Variables

 - Similar to static methods, they are not accessible via instances
-- Are NOT declared inside the constructor.
+- Are NOT declared inside the constructor
 - Useful for caching information about the class